 This bill amends existing legislation regarding licenses for conducting pari-mutuel wagering on simultaneously telecast races.
 Specifically, it removes the authority for the state racing and gaming commission to issue licenses for pari-mutuel wagering on dog races, limiting the licensing to horse races only.
-The amendments include the deletion of references to dog races throughout the relevant sections of the Code, including the requirements for entities applying for licenses and the tax implications associated with wagering.
+The amendments include the deletion of references to dog races in several sections, including the requirements for entities applying for licenses and the tax implications associated with wagering on these races.

 Statutes affected: Introduced: 99D.9D, 99D.9